GoogleChrome/web.dev/src/site/content/en/react/how-amp-can-guarantee-fastness-in-your-nextjs-app/index.md

 AMP has two main strategies for guaranteeing fastness:

 * **AMP HTML**: A restricted form of HTML that makes certain optimizations mandatory and prohibits architectural patterns that lead to slowness.
-See [How AMP works][how] for a high-level overview of the optimizations and restrictions.
+See [How AMP works][overview] for a high-level overview of the optimizations and restrictions.
 * **AMP Cache**: A content cache used by some search engines, such as Google and Bing, that uses [prerendering] to speed up page loads.
 See [Why AMP Caches exist][why] to learn more about the